enimo/dnn_mtl_predict/README.md

 # Deep Neural Networks Multi-Task Learning Demo (DNN_MTL_predict)

+Actually this project is a MTL assignsment.
 The goal of this project is to build a multi-task learning neural network model to predict three different tasks related to travel: travel mode, travel purpose, and number of stops.
 The project uses deep learning techniques and is implemented based on the PyTorch framework.

 #### Key Technical Points